 Visiting UK as an EU, EEA or Swiss citizen 2025

-What You Need to Enter the UK in 2025?
+What You Need to Enter UK?

 - According to the EU Settlement Scheme (EUSS), you are either settled or pre-settled.